LukeAngove/MyRPG/README.md

 - Balance of gems in Inner and Outer Forces.
 - Balance of gems in opposing elements (non-connected Spheres)
 - Balance of gems moved between Spheres or Forces.

+# Magic/Abilities
+Cards can be used for magic and abilities.
+Possible status of cards:
+- Static
+    - Tapped
+    - Untapped
+- Played
+    - Tapped
+    - Untapped
+- In hand
+- In deck
+- Discarded
+- Available (think face up but not in deck, like a deck builder)

+Doing actions with cards should require some interaction with the board.